IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### posterCanvas
-A single Canvas providing content that represents this resource, such as image to show while a duration-only Canvas is playing audio, or images, text and sound shown for video content before the user initiates playback.
-Whereas a client might use `thumbnail` for navigation or summary views of multiple resources, a client can choose to show content from `posterCanvas` as part of the presentation of this resource without requiring the content of `posterCanvas` to be part of this resource.
+A single Canvas providing content associated with the object represented by this resource but not part of that object.
+Examples include an image to show while a duration-only Canvas is playing audio; images, text and sound standing in for video content before the user initiates playback; or a film poster to attract user attention.
+The content provided by `posterCanvas` differs from a thumbnail: a client might use `thumbnail` to summarise and navigate multiple resources, then show content from `posterCanvas` as part of the presentation of a single resource.
 The poster Canvas can have different dimensions to the Canvas(es) of this resource.

+Clients _MAY_ display the content of a linked poster Canvas when presenting the resource: publishers should not assume that this content will be seen in all clients.
+When more than one Canvas is available, for example if `posterCanvas` is provided for the currently selected Range and the current Manifest, and the client is able to show a poster Canvas, the client _SHOULD_ pick the Canvas most specific to the content.

   * A Collection _MAY_ have exactly one `posterCanvas`.
   * A Manifest _MAY_ have exactly one `posterCanvas`.